 - a.
-Measures taken for Energy conservation: The operation of your company are not energy intensive.
-However, adequate operational measures have been initiated to reduce energy consumption. - i) Energy efficient lighting and high efficient HVAC System used/retrofitted extensively in all hotels has reduced electrical consumption. - ii) Computerised power monitoring is implemented in all properties on gradual basis to monitor and control power consumption. - iii) Air conditioning system and system boiler have been tuned for best efficiency to conserve energy. - iv) Building Management System installation and electricity distribution system equipped with power factor correction panel monitors that control energy wastage equipment. - v) STPTreated water and rain water harvesting has been implemented. - b.
+Energy conservation of measure taken: The operation or your company are not intensive.
+However, adequate operational measures have been initiated to reduce energy consumption. - i) Energy efficient lighting and high efficient HVAC System used/retrofitted extensively in all hotels has reduced electrical consumption. - ii) Computerised power monitoring is implemented in all properties on gradual basis to monitor and control power consumption. - iii) Air conditioning system and system boiler have been tuned for best efficiency to conserve energy. - iv) Building Management System installation and electricity distribution system equipped with power factor correction panel monitors that control energy wastage equipment. - v) STP Treated water and rain water harvesting has been implemented. - b.
 Total energy consumption and energy consumption per unit of production as per Form -A of the annexure to the Rules in respect of industries specified in the schedule: Not Applicable